NicoleJackson89/pp5-mildew-detection-in-cherry-leaves/README.md

 ## Dataset Content

 - The dataset used for this project is supplied by Code Institute and sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
-- The dataset contains +4 thousand images taken from the client's crop fields where 50% of these images were utilised for the model training, validating and testing prcess.
+- The dataset contains +4 thousand images taken from the client's crop fields where 50% of these images were utilised for the model training, validating and testing process.
 The images show healthy cherry leaves and cherry leaves that have powdery mildew, a fungal disease that affects many plant species.
 The cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.

 1. The data was gathered from kaggle consisting of 4208 images of healthy and powdery-mildew cherry leaves.
-50% of these images were removed before splitting them into train, test and validtation folders.
+50% of these images were removed before splitting them into train, test and validatation folders.
 Non-image files were also removed.
 2. The dataset was split into a ratio of the training set - 70% of the data, the validation set - 10% of the data and the test set - 20% of the data.
 Total images were 2104.
-3. Images were all checked/resized to 256px width & 256px height to ensure consistancy throghout the dataset.
+3. Images were all checked/resized to 256px width & 256px height to ensure consistency throughout the dataset.
     <details>
     <summary>Image Dimensions</summary>